Michelle Ye: Entertainment career

 In 2011, Michelle Ye's contract with Media Asia Films expired and she chose not to renew it and left to set up Michelle Ye Studio in Beijing, signing with Qiangshi Media as a producer.

 Other projects

 Ye published an autobiography titled Shang Shan Ruo Shui - Xuan Gong Lue in July 2006.

 In 2011, Ye established her own production company (Michelle Ye Studios-Zhejiang Bohai Television Ltd) and has produced and starred in three series thus far, Ninth Widow, Athena, and Purple Hairpin.
 However, Ye has not ruled out a return to TVB, after revealing she invited by several producers.
-In 2012, Ye was voted Vice President of the Hengdian Film Association, and opened a sushi restaurant in Hengdian.